 Cats are far easier to maneuver under power due to the two engines being separated by such a great distance.
 This makes picking up moorings, dropping and weighing anchor, and docking a breeze.

-I would argue that monos are easier to maneuver under sail due to large rudders and heavy keels.
-The heavy keel maintains their momentum through maneuvers much better than the cat.
-The large rudder means a small helm adjustment is quickly experienced in respective heading.
-This large rudder also reduces steerage way to about 0.75-1.0 kts, whereas the cat’s is about 2.5 kts.
+I would argue that monos are easier to manoeuvre under sail due to large rudders and heavy keels.
+The heavy keel maintains its momentum through manoeuvres much better than the cat.
+The large rudder means a small helm adjustment is quickly experienced in the respective heading.
+This large rudder also reduces steerage way to about 0.75-1.0 kts, whereas the cat is about 2.5 kts.
 While I doubt we’ll see cheaters, I mean bow thrusters, on 40’ monos, I have seen them on 44’ monos before.
-This added amenity makes up for greatly increased maneuverability while docking or weighing anchor.
+This added amenity makes up for greatly increased manoeuvrability while docking or weighing anchor.

 Storing the dinghy on the davits is a wonderful location for passages of any length.
 The reduced drag from not towing it is immediately seen in increased sailing speed.
 Monos must carry theirs on the bow or tow it astern.
 And you have to take the engine off too.
 Usually by hand, so you are not going to see a 20HP electric start engine on a dinghy for a 40’ mono.
 Not that you’d see that size for a 40’ cat either, but a 9.9 – 15 HP isn’t out of the question.

 Ultimately, it boils down to what your preferences are.
 Do you like the extra space and amenities the cat provides?
 Do you like the sailing performance of the mono?
 Again, I choose a cat to sail from island to island in the Caribbean, where having a water maker or A/C is nice, fairly flat water is expected at all times, and anchoring close to the beach is a cool experience for everyone on board.
 I choose a mono to sail greater distances, go offshore, or hop from one marina to another in the Med.